 The setpoint value (i.e. target) for a PID control action.

-The Expression editor may be used to define the Setpoint.
+When the 'PID set point source' is set to use an expression, the Expression editor may be used to define the Setpoint (constant value or functional relation).
 Note that a Double data type is expected from the evaluation of the setpoint expression.
+It is also expected that the expression of the setpoint returns a result in the same unit as the 'Input'.